 Carmen lectures nationally on various subjects including tax, ESOP's, risk management, and ownership issues for engineers, architects, and manufacturing companies.
-He also has served as an instructor at the University of Hartford graduate tax program.
-He is an active advisory board member to several companies within a number of industries, including manufacturing and healthcare.
+He has also served as an instructor at the University of Hartford graduate tax program.
+Carmen is an active advisory board member to several companies within a number of industries, including manufacturing and healthcare.